mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 - creates or finds an existing active session object to which the processed request belongs and provides a reference to this object to request handlers;
 - stores, tracks an expiration of a timeout and terminates (after the expiration or upon call from the application) active sessions, disposing their objects;
 - terminates all runners that were working in the terminated active session and disposes its active session object;
+- creates, maintains make available and disposes after their expiration active session group objects (since version 1.2);
-- using runner factories (see below) registered in the application service container, creates new runners according to calls from active session objects to work in those sessions;
+- creates new runners using runner factories registered in the application service container, according to calls from active session objects to work in those sessions;
 - stores runners, finds runners requested by active session objects and returns references to them;
-- track an expiration of a timeout and terminates the work of the runners after this time; - cleans up runners that have been terminated for one reason or another, if such cleaning is provided for the runner class;
+- tracks an expiration of a runner timeout and terminates runners and remove them from the store: upon runner completion or after the timeout expiration;
+- cleans up runners that have been terminated for one reason or another, if such cleaning is provided for the runner class;

 ### Runner factories